Deforming symplectomorphisms of complex projective spaces by the mean curvature flow

 Step 1.
 We make several observations about singular values and singular vectors of symplectomorphisms.
 We also discuss the geometric properties of graphs of symplectomorphisms of K\"ahler-Einstein manifolds, as well as the setup of our problem. (see \S 2)

 Step 2.
-We claim that, under the pinching condition (\ref{pinching}), $\Sigma_t$ remains the graph of a symplectomorphism $f_t$ as long as the flow exists smoothly.
-We study the evolution of the Jacobian of the projection map $\pi_1:\Sigma_t \rightarrow M$ (given by $*\Omega$) and prove that positivity is preserved by the maximum principle.
+We claim that $\Sigma_t$ remains the graph of a symplectomorphism $f_t$ as long as the flow exists smoothly.
+We study the evolution of the Jacobian of the projection map $\pi_1:\Sigma_t \rightarrow M$ (denoted by $*\Omega$) and prove that positivity is preserved by the maximum principle.
 This justifies the claim by the implicit function theorem. (see \S 3.1 and \S 3.2)

 Step 3.
 We apply the blow up analysis to bound the second fundamental form of $\Sigma_t$ for each $t> 0$, and show that there is no finite time singularity. (see \S 3.3)

 Step 4.
 We study the long time behavior of the evolution and use a comparison principle to show that the pinching condition is improved (by the curvature property of $\cp^n$) and the pull-back metric $f^*g$ is approaching $g$ as $t\rightarrow \infty$.